strata-mvc/strata/docs/controllers.md

 ?>
 ~~~

-## Shortcodes and exposing actions.
+## Shortcodes and exposing actions

 In the case where you have created a page in Wordpress and need to include dynamic values inside the post's CMS content, you may use auto-generated shortcodes.